Better than the DIY store - we've got answers

 5) Are you a contractor?
 Can you do the repair work?

 Public Adjusters are not contractors.
-However, Brett has been in the industry for a long time and has contacts with a number of contractors for a variety of claims and projects.
-He can make recommendations for work for you.
+Brett has been in the industry for a long time and has contacts with a number of contractors for a variety of claims and projects.
+He is happy to make recommendations.
 However, you are under no obligation to take a recommendation and are free to use any contractor you like for the work.
 In a very broad sense, a Public Adjuster ensures a project has funding, while a Contractor does the work.

 6) I have a contractor selected already.
-Does that make a difference?
+Does that help?

 Absolutely!
 Brett loves working with contractors.
-If your contractor is willing to assist Brett in managing the claim, your claim will go much smoother.
-Please let us know who your contractor is and if they are willing to assist Brett, he will reach out to them on your behalf.
-Please note, assisting does mean interpreting or adjusting policy and is usually reserved to obtaining pictures, providing expert reports, etc.
+If your contractor is willing to assist Brett, your claim will go much smoother.
+Please let Brett know who your contractor is and if your contractor is willing to assist.
+Please note, assisting does mean interpreting or adjusting policy and typically applies to obtaining documentation, providing expert reports, etc.

 7) Can I perform the work myself?